 - Participate in dynamic, interactive learning sessions providing best practices and implementation guidance

 - Receive support and coaching from nationally recognized expert faculty

-- Access innovative new tools to support each stage of the CRP process
+- Access innovative new tools to support each stage of your process

 - Tap into the wisdom of your peers as they share implementation experiences, challenges, and solutions

-- Learn how to measure CRP effectiveness using measurement tools to ensure that your CRP processes are truly hardwired.
+- Learn how to measure the effectiveness of your program using measurement tools to ensure that your processes are truly hardwired

 The PACT Collaborative centers Accountability, Compassion, and Transparency throughout the curriculum.
 As a participant in this Collaborative, you will be provided with innovative tools and robust support for the key drivers of successful CRP implementation:

 - Strong Leadership Engagement